agentm/project-m36/docs/introduction_to_projectm36.markdown

 ### Native Haskell Compatibility

-Any Haskell data type which implements the ```Atom``` typeclass can be manipulated as a value in the database.
+Any Haskell data type which implements the ```Atomable``` typeclass can be manipulated as a value in the database.

 Haskell functions which operate on those values can also be added to the database.